 Pixley is a blue-collar town, with 59.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pixley is a town of farmers, fishers, or foresters, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Pixley who work in farm management occupations (26.13%), healthcare suport services (8.67%), and office and administrative support (7.84%).

-Pixley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Pixley doesn't have a public transportation system that people use for their commute.

-The population of Pixley has a very low overall level of education: only 6.39% of people over 25 hold a 4-year college degree or higher.
+The citizens of Pixley have a very low rate of college education: just 6.39% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Pixley in 2022 was $17,883, which is low income relative to California and the nation.
 This equates to an annual income of $71,532 for a family of four.
 However, Pixley contains both very wealthy and poor people as well.